Eish-1/Rag_backend_files/README.md

 pip install to get started

 ------

-Work Pending :
+Work Pending

-> creating proper api endpoints establishing connection with an user interface
-> Proper formatting of received responses (Postman was used to check those up till now)
+This section outlines the tasks that are still in progress.

+API Endpoints and User Interface:

+Create well-defined API endpoints.
+Establish a connection between the backend and a user interface (e.g., web UI, mobile app).
+Response Formatting:

+Implement proper formatting of responses received from the API.
+(Currently, Postman is used for testing and validation.)
+PDF Processing and OCR:

-> Using pdf_to_image libraries and modules + OCR for extracting words afterwards
+Integrate pdf_to_image libraries and OCR (Optical Character Recognition) modules.
+Implement functionality to extract words from PDF documents.
+Rasa and Open LLM Integration:

-> integrating stuff with rasa and an Open LLM
+Integrate the project with Rasa (for conversational AI) and an Open LLM (Large Language Model).